Kosovorotka

-A kosovorotka (косоворо́тка), also known in the West as a Russian peasant shirt or Tolstoy shirt (tolstovka).
+A kosovorotka (косоворо́тка), also known in the West as a Russian peasant shirt.
 The name comes from the Russian phrase kosoy vorot (косой ворот), meaning a “skewed collar”.
 It was worn by all peasants in Russia — men, women, and babies — in different styles for every-day and festive occasions.

 Easy to make from one sheet of fabric, this garment is traditional for Russians, Mordovins, Setos, Komi-Permyaks and other ethnic groups in Russia, as well as in some regions of Moldova.

 Description

 A kosovorotka is a traditional Russian shirt, long sleeved and reaching down to the mid-thigh.
 The shirt is not buttoned all the way down to the hem, but has several buttons at the collar (unfastened when the garment is pulled over the wearer's head), though these are positioned off to one side (regional styles vary between left and right), instead of centrally, as is customary with a typical Western 20th and 21st century man's shirt.
 The side slit was to prevent cross pendants that peasants wore under their shirts from falling out when they bent down during active physical labor.
 If left unbuttoned the collar appears skewed, which accounts for the garment's name.
 The collar and sleeves of kosovorotka were often decorated with a traditional embroidered ornament.

-The overwhelming majority of Russians were peasants, who often worked bending down towards the ground.
-Almost all of them wore a Christian cross, which was considered strictly an underclothing sign.
-The skewed collar of the shirt was designed so to prevent the cross from falling out from under the shirt.
-This limited annoyance and allowed for the peasant to be more productive.
+Russian medievalist Dmitry Likhachev suggested that kosovorotka was worn by peasants because the skewed collar of the shirt prevented the pendant cross from falling out from under the shirt.